rhaksar/filter-large-GMDPs/README.md

 # filter-large-GHMMs

-A repository to support the paper, **Scalable Filtering of Large Graph-coupled Hidden Markov Models**.
+A repository to support the paper **Scalable Filtering of Large Graph-coupled Hidden Markov Models**.

 Paper citation:
 ```